Anon-Planet/thgtoa/guide.md

 4. On the same VM (for instance again the Whonix Workstation), create a Bitcoin Wallet (again this is provided natively within the Whonix Workstation)

-5. From an anonymized browser (such as Tor Browser), use a non-KYC (Know Your Customer) service swapping service (see [Appendix A8: Crypto Swapping Services without Registration and KYC]) and convert your Monero to BTC and transfer those to the BTC Wallet you have on your anonymized VM
+5. From an anonymized browser (such as Tor Browser), use a non-KYC (Know Your Customer) service swapping service (see [Appendix A8: Crypto Swapping Services without Registration and KYC:]) and convert your Monero to BTC and transfer those to the BTC Wallet you have on your anonymized VM

 You should now have an anonymized Bitcoin wallet that can be used for purchasing services that do not accept Monero. **You should never access this wallet from a non-anonymized environment and always use well-thought OPSEC with your BTC transactions.
 Remember those can be traced back to you.**

 The origin of those BTC cannot be traced back to your real identity due to the use of Monero **unless Monero is broken**.
-Please do read [Appendix B2: Monero Disclaimer].
+Please do read [Appendix B2: Monero Disclaimer:].

 ## Extra-Paranoid anonymous option: